Coronavirus: Iran's female singers familiar with restrictive measures | DW | 28.04.2020

-The current quarantine situation is nothing new for Iranian women musicians — they have been restricted from performing in public since the Islamic Revolution.
+The current quarantine is nothing new for Iranian women musicians — they've been restricted from performing in public since the 1979 Islamic Revolution.
 Singer Massy Ahadi explains how they come to terms with it.

 "We haven't left the house for two months," says Massy Ahadi.
 "I miss the exchange and singing with the other women," the 40-year-old singer told DW from Tehran.
 To contain the virus, the Iranian government has called on all citizens to stay at home.